 If patient is unresponsive to conversion with phenytoin and overdrive pacing, attempt electrical cardioversion.

 Beta-adrenergic antagonists at maximally tolerated doses are used as a first-line long-term therapy in congenital long QT syndrome.
 Propranolol is used most extensively, but other agents such as esmolol or nadolol also can be used.
 Beta-blockers should be avoided in those congenital cases in which bradycardia is a prominent feature.
 Beta-blockers are contraindicated in acquired long QT syndrome because bradycardia produced by these agents can precipitate torsade.
+One approach to assess the adequacy of beta-blockade is by exercise testing.
+One investigator recommends aiming for at least a 20% reduction in maximum heart rate compared to that of the baseline (pre-beta blocker therapy).
+Another approach is to check the blood levels of beta blockers (eg, propranolol) when possible.

 Patients without syncope, ventricular tachyarrhythmia, or a family history of sudden cardiac death can be observed without starting any treatment.